 Few things are prettier than a flower-like sea creature with feathery appendages.

-From the Echinoderm phylum, the same group that gives us sea stars and sea urchins, comes the decidedly elegant feather star.
+A member of the same wonderfully odd group that gives us sea stars and sea urchins, comes the decidedly elegant orange feather star (Cenolia trichoptera).
 This beauty was photographed by John Turnbull at Middle Head, Sydney Harbour.
-John writes that here we can just see the feeding arms, noting that the central body is always hidden in a crack in this species (Cenolia trichoptera).
+John writes:

 Would you like to see your nature photo featured as the TreeHugger photo of the day?
 Join TreeHugger’s Reader Photo Pool on flickr and add your pictures to the group.